afsc-assessments/ebswp_2023/doc/EBSpollock.md

 by the SSC.
 This application also included a spatio-temporal treatment of the age composition data which showed minor differences compared to the standard design-based expansion of ages.
-Using the SSC convention for model numbering, we designated it as "Model 16.2".
-Given that this year we present a new data type, we examined the following models:
+Using the SSC convention for model numbering they selected "Model 20.0" which had a new data type.

-  * Model 16.2 (identical to 2019 model selected by the SSC but includes updated fishery catch-at-age and catch biomass data)
+Model 20.0 (also referred to as the "base" model---and is identical to the 2020 model selected by the SSC but includes updated fishery catch-at-age and catch biomass data).

-  * Model 20.0, a model which includes the 2020 USV data extending the time series of ATS biomass estimates

-  * Model 20.1, a model which includes the 2020 USV data but applies a spatio-temporal model (VAST) to the backscatter data from 1994-2018 (RV Oscar Dyson) in addition to the USV backscatter data from 2020.
+We examined the influence of additional data new to this assessment, but restrict expansion to alternative "models" this year (but do examine alternative Tier scenarios).
+We note that tests of the pollock data for this assessment have been developed using models presented in Li et al. (2021) and others but the features (e.g., using an informed fixed-effects model for projecting weight-at-age and allowing a covariance matrix for index time series) has restricted adopting a more commonly used assessment framework.

 ### Tier 1 considerations
-For the latter set of evaluations (Model 20.0), we examined the factors affecting Tier 1 classifications including the reliable pdf of $F_{MSY}$, i.e., the influence of assumptions related to the uncertainties on the stock recruitment relationship, body mass-at-age, maturation, and fishery selectivity.
+In the 2020 assessment we examined the factors affecting Tier 1 classifications including the required "reliability" of the estimated pdf of $F_{MSY}$, i.e., the influence of assumptions related to the uncertainties on the stock recruitment relationship, body mass-at-age, maturation, and fishery selectivity.
 For a number of years the Tier 1 ABC and OFL specifications for EBS pollock have